sw4th1/MysticalMagical/README.md

 Authentication: Spotify Authentication

 ### 💡 Use Cases
-Gyms: Energize the space with songs your members actually listen to.
+Gyms: Energize the space with songs your members ACTUALLY listen to.

 Cafes: Create a relaxing vibe that reflects the crowd.